Follow me on:

 hot on the surface of the bulb, and cause it to explode.

 the adult food, and it does not need to be ground up.
 They do offer

-chick food, but we don't
+chick food, but I don't

 see any difference in the growth, and health, by feeding

 them the adult crumble.
-If you decide to go with chick food,

 -Their water should be in a very